Jajoo/RoboRams6078-App/README.md

 Need to stop procastinating and playing video games

 Trying to get Android Studio working with GitHub so I don't have to learn git, might have to learn git

+Have had like no time, plannig on working Sunday 5/22/16